Onemanwolf/xUnit.netHandsOn/How_Session/Fluent_Assertion.md

         }
 ```

-2. We can check to make sure a value is not zero or not a particular value with Not Equal Assert
+2. We can check to make sure a value is not zero or not a particular value with `.Should().NotBe()` in addition we can provide a because to make the test more intention revealing.

 ```C#
         [Fact]